NisanDalva/Check-Sudoku/README.md

 For example, here is a valid sudoku(the numbers in black are the date, in red filled by user):\
 ![valid-Sudoku](valid-sudoku.png)

-and an invalid Sudoku is:\
+and an invalid Sudoku is (Surrounded by a blue circle what is wrong):\
 ![invalid-Sudoku](invalid-sudoku.png)
-Surrounded by a blue circle what is wrong.